DivineOmega/uxdm/README.md

 You can also use similar source and destination objects in the same migration.
 For example, a common use of UXDM is to use a PDO source and PDO destination to transfer data from one database to another.

-Please see the [Sources & Destinations](/docs/uxdm-sources-and-destinations.md) page for more detailed documentation on their usage.
+Please see the [Sources & Destinations](/docs/uxdm-sources-and-destinations.md) page for more sources and destinations, and detailed documentation on their usage.

 ## Examples